• Skip to main content

 Chess pie is the first pie I learned to bake.
 As a new bride, I subscribed to Southern Living magazine for the recipes and the decorating ideas.
 My husband picked up an issue and remarked that he always liked chess pie.
 All these years later, he still says nice things about this pie, so it’s stayed in my tried and true file.
 This pie is plenty sweet even though I cut the sugar in the original recipe by one-fourth.
 Take your coffee black with a slice of this pie.

-How to Make a Buttermilk Chess Pie
+How to Bake a Buttermilk Chess Pie

 Buttermilk Chess Pie